trufflesuite/drizzle/packages/react-plugin/README.md

 1. Setup Drizzle and then pass the `drizzle` instance into the context provider:

     ```js
     // 1.
-Import drizzle, drizzle-react, and your contract artifacts.
+Import drizzle, @drizzle/react-plugin, and your contract artifacts.
     import { Drizzle, generateStore } from "drizzle";
-    import { DrizzleContext } from "drizzle-react";
+    import { DrizzleContext } from "@drizzle/react-plugin";
     import SimpleStorage from "./contracts/SimpleStorage.json";

     // 2.
 Setup the drizzle instance.